Sponsor a child in Togo

 Life in SOS Children's Villages Togo: Impressions of 'strengthened families'

-The Family Strengthening Programmes run by SOS Children in Togo are a great help to many families in Kara and Lomé.
+The Family Strengthening Programmes run by SOS Children's Villages in Togo are a great help to many families in Kara and Lomé.
 The Programmes provide families with food and ensure schooling for their children.
-SOS Children also support parents to become financially independent by offering training in income generation and helping with business start-up costs.
+SOS Children's Villages also support parents to become financially independent by offering training in income generation and helping with business start-up costs.
 This is a testimonial from a mother who has received help through the programme in Lomé.

 Therese, 34, is living in Lomé.
 She is unmarried and lives with three biological children and three of her sister’s children.